codingkatty/extension/README.md

 Easily resize the window to fit all sizes

 - Sync <br>
-The window will stay same for all pages
+The window will be stored and the content can be picked up from anywhere

 ## How to Install
 To use it, you can clone this repo <br>